HongleiXie/hongleixie.github.io/_posts/2015-12-01-adaptive-thresholding.markdown

 difference between those three thresholding methods.
 How does it come?
 Maybe the support recovery ability largely depends on the estimation method where choice of different thresholding functions has very little impact on them?
 </p>
 ## What's Next ##
-[Tong Cai](http://www-stat.wharton.upenn.edu/~tcai/) gave us a mathematically fancy method to estimate high dimensional covariance matrix, It's for me more like a missing impossible!
+[Tong Cai](http://www-stat.wharton.upenn.edu/~tcai/) gave us a mathematically fancy method to estimate high dimensional covariance matrix, It's for me more like a mission impossible!
 Imagine how many parameters you have and how little information you know! (i.e. observations n), plus sparsity pattern, which is our case here) Anyhow, what I do concern is the efficiency when it goes to production.
 So my next step might be converting a few key (slow) functions to C++.

 ***If interested, please check out the source R codes in my [Github](https://github.com/HongleiXie/adaptive-thresholding.git).***